hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/system.rst

         H++ Server

-        The new release (version 4.0) of H++, uses AmberTools modules to preprocess a PDB file and it is able to generate basic topology and coordinate files in AMBER format.
+        The new release (version 4.0) of H++, uses AmberTools 20 to preprocess a PDB file and it is able to generate AMBER compatible PDB structure.

 .. warning::